Skip to main content

 • When one offer is accepted, the USDC leaves the escrow.
 Any remaining offers that are no longer covered by the balance are hidden automatically.

-• When a borrower repays, the USDC (principal + interest, minus fees) returns to your escrow, where it can be reused for new offers without withdrawing to your wallet first.
+• When a borrower repays, the USDC (principal + interest, minus fees) returns to your escrow, where it can be reused for new offers without withdrawing first.

 • You can deposit and withdraw at any time.